-It was three years or so ago that our office received a phone call from a local school event organizer right here in the San Fernando Valley inquiring about our private pool party lifeguard services for an upcoming school sanctioned event.
-In fact the inquiry was for a school family day that would include swimming.
+It was six years or so ago that our office received a phone call from a local school event organizer right here in the San Fernando Valley inquiring about our private pool party lifeguard services for an upcoming school sanctioned pool event.
 It was communicated to us that there would be anywhere from 25 to 50 swimmers at this particular event.

 As we talked to the organizer, we sensed that she was holding something back and from our experience we surmised it had to do with something that happened to her or someone she knew.
 At this point we felt it was best to get her on the phone with our lifeguard chief who has a lifetime of experience dealing with such calls and dealing with people who have been through traumatic experiences.
 Our intuition proved to be right on the money!

 As our chief spoke with the organizer, he discovered a tragic story that should have never had happened.
 It is our hope in sharing this story that those considering hiring any lifeguards for their events know what to look for and how to avoid a tragedy that could otherwise be prevented.

 Prior to contracting us for their 2nd annual school family day festival they had hired another local company (North Valley Swim) for their 1st annual event.
 They had requested two lifeguards for the event and were assured that they would be pleased with the lifeguard services.
 Everything seemed to be in order and set to go.